lindhor/webadmin/README.md

 ## Reinstall

 - To reinstall all components on existing virtual machines run either `vagrant provision` or `./apply-ansible.sh`.
-- To reinstall specific tools, run `./install-*.sh`.
+- To reinstall specific tools, run `./apply-ansible.sh tag`, where *tag* is prereq, ajenti, awx, cockpit, webmin... as defined in `site.yml`
-- To update plugins, run `./update-plugins.sh`
+- To update plugins, run `./apply-ansible.sh update`

 ## Test users